MakerJake01/ProMicro_MacroPad/README.md

 **Overview** <br>
 This project is for anyone who wants to make an 8 key MacroPad.
 The parts will most likely cost more than buying one.
 It can be used for keybinds in many programs.
 It's perfect for switching between scenes in OBS or a mute/unmute button in Discord.
+Some of the code is probably not the most efficient as I am a beginner.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/6hcVxPT"  ><a href="//imgur.com/a/6hcVxPT">MacroPad pics</a></blockquote>